Types of Sentences

 A clause that contains two principal clauses by joining conjunction (and, but, or) is called a coordinate clause.
 For example:

-- Study hard or you will fail in the examination.
+- Study hard, or you will fail the examination.

 All of the sentences contain two principal clause by joining appropriate conjunctions.